Most entrepreneurs and business owners juggle many priorities when starting a new business. Branding often takes a back seat.

-Companies evolve and often, must evolve their brand and branding.
+Companies evolve, and often, to stay competitive, they must evolve their brand and branding.
 This happens for many reasons.

 The truth is that many companies, including some of the most successful, rebrand.